 No one is filling the need

 So now I’ve identified that there is a need.
 If you’re like me and you see that no one in your area is offering this type of service - Bingo!
 A business idea is born!
 This was my conclusion and that is why I started clean R cans.
 We have a truck with a robotic arm mounted on the rear.
-The arm grabs the empty trash can, and flips it upside down into a hopper where it is quickly sprayed with 190 degree water at 3,000 psi.
-We use all “green” degreasers and soaps, and we capture the dirty water then dispose of it an approved facility (that’s how we keep the nasty stuff out of our ground water).
+The arm grabs the empty trash can and flips it upside down into a hopper where it is quickly sprayed with 195 degree water at 3,000 psi.
+We use all “green seal certified” degreasers and soaps, and we capture the dirty water then dispose of it an approved facility (that’s how we keep the nasty stuff out of our groundwater).
 We even deodorize the trash can when we are done.
 Now the need has been filled in our area.
 Here at clean R cans, our mission is not only to provide a needed service to our area, but it is to help others in non-competing areas start a trash can cleaning service too.
 We are a distributor for the largest builder in America and can help you obtain your own curbside cleaning vehicle.
 We take pride in our level of customer service and integrity and are excited that others want to join our ranks and offer this unique service.
-There was a time when people thought it was crazy to go to a car wash because “you could just wash your car in your own drive way”.
+There was a time when people thought it was crazy to go to a car wash because “you could just wash your car in your own driveway”.
 The concept of trash can cleaning is the same.
-In general, people in the United States are not used having this service offered, but they like the service when they find out it’s available.
-Wouldn’t you love to have a business that’s “in the can” too? https://www.cleanrcans.com/start-a-business
+In general, people in the United States are not used to having this service offered, but they like the service when they find out it’s available.
+Let us know if you would love to have a business that’s “in the can” too? https://www.cleanrcans.com/start-a-business